-"The healthcare money they're giving you is system has so much theirs, even when it's from the government.
+"The agencies act like the money they're giving you is theirs, even when it's from the government.
 Someone asked me, 'Are you going to a food pantry?'
 I waited for two hours, and the food given didn't even cover one night's meal."